Spreetail/solution-fitness-framework/README.md

 # The Solution Fitness Framework
-Solution Fitness is an aggreagte measure of the overall quality, maintainability, and resiliency of a software system.
+Solution Fitness is an aggregate measure of the overall quality, maintainability, and resiliency of a software system.
 It is an aggregate measure made up of smaller components called Solution Fitness Parameters.
 Each parameter is an indicator of healthy software.

-The original motivation behind the solution fitenss framework is the [Joel Test] (https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/), a popular "napkin-math" style test to determine the effectiveness of software teams.
+The original motivation behind the Solution Fitness Framework is the [Joel Test] (https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/), a popular "napkin-math" style test to determine the effectiveness of software teams.

 ## Solution Fitness Themes
 <Add the main drivers of solution fitness />